 Since fiscal 2005, MC has engaged in the Global Coral Reef Conservation Project, a project that is actively researching the causes and effects of the coral reef crisis.
 This project aims to help conserve coral reefs around the world through a research-based approach.
 Research is being conducted in cooperation with universities, NGOs and other organizations.
 As part of the project, MC also recruits volunteers from inside and outside the Company, in a program designed to deepen people's understanding of environmental issues.

-Project in Tropical Forest Regeneration (Malaysia, Brazil, Kenya and Indonesia)
+Tropical Forest Regeneration Project (Malaysia, Brazil, Kenya and Indonesia)

 Through the Project in Tropical Forest Regeneration, launched in 1990, MC is engaged in the intensive, mixed planting of tree species native to each region.
 The aim of this project is to regenerate near-natural forest ecosystems in a short space of time, about 40 to 50 years.